Posts Tagged ‘Indian’

 1 c vegetable broth

 In a deep pot, cover lentils with water by 2 inches, bring to a boil and reduce to simmer for 10 minutes.
-While lentils are cooking, heat oil in a small skillet to medium.
-Add hing to oil and fry, stirring for one minute, then add onion, garlic, ginger and chili to oil, stirring frequently.
-When onion just becomes translucent, add cayenne pepper, curry powder, salt and pepper to onion mixture and stir until well distributed.
+While lentils are cooking, heat 1 T butter in a small skillet to medium and cook gently until milk solids start to brown and smell nutty.
+Add oil to skillet, add hing and fry, stirring for one minute.
+Add onion to skillet and cook, stirring frequently, until translucent.
+Now add garlic, ginger and chilies and cook until fragrant and tender.
+If skillet looks dry, add a bit more oil and add curry powder, cayenne pepper, cumin, coriander, fenugreek, fennel, smoked paprika, turmeric, salt and pepper to onion mixture and stir until well distributed and very fragrant.
 Cook for one more minute, then remove from heat and set aside.

 Drain lentils and return to pot.
-Add cooked onion mixture, tomato sauce, vegetable broth and butter.
-Bring lentils to a simmer and cook for an hour over low heat until thick and creamy, adding broth as needed.
+Add cooked onion mixture, tomato sauce, vegetable broth and 1 T butter.
+Bring lentils to a simmer and cook over low heat until thick and creamy, adding broth as needed.
 To improve texture, mash lentils occasionally with the back of a spatula while cooking.
 If desired, stir in a tablespoon or two of cream after cooking.
-Serve with naan, rice or alone.
+Serve with naan or rice, accompanied by plain yogurt and chopped cilantro.

 rather surprising culinary evening